The seventh book to feature one of my photographs on its cover was recently published by Oxford University Press.

 A sixth book featuring one of my photographs is Michael Blome-Tillmann's The Semantics of Knowledge Attributions.
 Michael selected the first of the mockups prepared by OUP, below.
 I agree with him that it's the best of these options for his book, although I also rather like the look of the second, merely imaginary book cover.

-Aeon magazine published an online article I wrote on photography.
-It is about the idea that photographs of people can capture their essence, and the relation of veracity to photography more generally.
+Aeon magazine has published an online article I wrote on photography.
+It is about the idea the popular idea that photographs of people can capture their essence, and the relation of veracity to photography more generally.
 I would have liked the article to have included some different photographs than it did, but that sadly was not to be, as I detail here.
 My earlier, first attempt to write on photography was for a blog post on Aesthetics for Birds where I reflected on the then popular social media tag #nofilter.
-In retrospect, I think I should have presented this piece in a way that was less about criticizing use of that tag, and more about making the simple but important point that there is no filter-neutral way to produce a photograph: one can either wrestle with the question of how best to control how exactly one’s image is filtered (this is necessary even if, indeed especially if, one is aiming for realism), or defer to a particular manufacturer’s purposely crafted filter that is, as a matter of necessity, provided with your camera (or with a particular type of film, or with a particular default rendering in editing software).
+In retrospect, I think I should have presented this post in a way that was less about criticizing use of that tag, and more just about driving home the simple but important point that there is no filter-neutral way to produce a photograph: one can either wrestle with the question of how best to control how exactly one’s image is filtered (this is necessary even if, indeed especially if, one is aiming for realism), or defer to a particular manufacturer’s purposely crafted filter that is, as a matter of necessity, provided with your camera (or with a particular film stock, or default rendering in editing software).
 I subsequently tried my hand at being an art critic for this piece on the same website.

 Photography and aesthetics are post-tenure interests for me.
-I have taught an advanced contemporary aesthetics and philosophy of photography course a few times now.
+I have now taught an advanced contemporary aesthetics and philosophy of photography course a few times.
 At conferences and department colloquia, I first presented a paper on photography and artistic luck, and this is now a publication in Debates in Aesthetics.
-I have subsequently given presentations on aesthetic normativity, as well as on aesthetic judgments and appreciation (the latter presentations are based on a series of papers of appreciation that I am coauthoring with Joel Van Fossen).
-I am writing a book on the ethics of photography (it's under contract with Oxford University Press), and have also presented some of this work at conferences.
+I have subsequently given presentations on aesthetic normativity, as well as on aesthetic appreciation; the latter presentations correspond to parts of a book on appreciation that I am coauthoring with Joel Van Fossen (it's under contract with OUP).
+I am also writing a book on the ethics of photography, and have also presented on this topic on various occasions.

 Photography and aesthetics are post-tenure interests for me.
-I have taught an advanced contemporary aesthetics and philosophy of photography course a few times now.
+I have now taught an advanced contemporary aesthetics and philosophy of photography course a few times.
 At conferences and department colloquia, I first presented a paper on photography and artistic luck, and this is now a publication in Debates in Aesthetics.
-I have subsequently given presentations on aesthetic normativity, as well as on aesthetic judgments and appreciation (the latter presentations are based on a series of papers of appreciation that I am coauthoring with Joel Van Fossen).
-I am writing a book on the ethics of photography (it's under contract with Oxford University Press), and have also presented some of this work at conferences.
+I have subsequently given presentations on aesthetic normativity, as well as on aesthetic appreciation; the latter presentations correspond to parts of a book on appreciation that I am coauthoring with Joel Van Fossen (it's under contract with OUP).
+I am also writing a book on the ethics of photography, and have also presented on this topic on various occasions.